PacktPublishing/Mastering-SAP-ABAP/README.md

 - Frontend: SAPGUI, Adobe LiveCycle Designer 8+
 - Backend: at least SAP ERP ECC 6.0, Adobe Document Server, for work with NEW SQL at least 7.40 SP8 version.
+- To work on UI5 applications—modern browser with Internet access and SAP Cloud trial account

+## Code in Action

+Click on the following link to see the Code in Action: [Click here to view the videos](http://bit.ly/2M4ILyK)

-- To work on UI5 applications—modern browser with Internet access and SAP Cloud trial account We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781787288942_ColorImages.pdf).

 ### Related products